Semistability of cubulated groups: Reducing to one-ended halfspaces

 We also know that $\theta:X\to Y$ is a $\Gamma$-equivariant quasi-isometry, and that $\Gamma$ acts cocompactly on $X$, so again it follows from Lemma \ref{lem:Ylocfinite} that $\Gamma$ acts cocompactly on $Y$.
 Similarly, $\Gamma$ acts properly on $Y$ because it acts properly on $X$.

+Finally, to ensure that $Y$ is essential we can replace it with its essential core using Proposition \ref{prop:essential} (noting that the closest point projection from $Y$ to its essential core is a $G$-equivariant quasi-isometry, and that the set of hyperplanes of the essential core is a subset of the set of hyperplanes of $Y$).
 This completes the proof of Theorem \ref{thm:smallerstabs}.